 How do you maintain trees on Trust owned communal land?

-All of our trees on communal land are surveyed on a regular basis.
-Each tree is tagged with a small silver disk with a four digit identification number that links to survey data advising any essential works required.
+All of our trees on communal land have been surveyed, each tree is tagged with a small silver disk with a four digit identification number that links to survey data advising any essential works required.

 Do you maintain trees in my garden?